21 NCAC 36 .0809 PRESCRIBING AUTHORITY

 (D) any other person living in the same residence as the licensee; or

-(E) anyone with whom the nurse practitioner is having a sexual relationship.
+(E) anyone with whom the nurse practitioner is having a physical, sexual, or emotionally intimate relationship.

 (c) The nurse practitioner may obtain approval to dispense the drugs and devices other than samples included in the collaborative practice agreement for each practice site from the Board of Pharmacy, and dispense in accordance with 21 NCAC 46 .1703 that is hereby incorporated by reference including subsequent amendments.